 Approved Trainers also have continuing education credits from other local certifying bodies in the USA (California for instance), The Netherlands, Australia, and New Zealand.
 See the individual workshop event description you wish to attend for more details.

 If you’d like to learn from an incredible lineup of speakers about important topics like preventing trauma to both birthing person and baby during labor, how to proactively prepare pregnant people for their optimal birth experience, and physiological birth practices, the Spinning Babies® 2021 World Confluence is where you’ll explore all of this—and more.

 Get $50 off for a limited time.
 Early Bird pricing ends July 15th.
 Grab your ticket today!

+LIST IS TRIMMED DOWN, SEPT 2021.
 Join us for a four-day exclusive training that prepares you to teach a skill-based, hands-on parent class that can transform your childbirth education and prenatal yoga teaching.
 Birth can be easier for pregnant parents everywhere.

 Upcoming Advanced Workshops